The College of Health Professions offers advising and information to students interested

 College of Baltimore County (CCBC) - Essex Campus.

 Pre-Physician Assistant Advising

-If you are majoring in a College of Health Professions (CHP) department/program, please
+If you are majoring in a College of Health Professions department or program, please

-contact Lauren Zanta at lzanta AT_TOWSON.
-If you are majoring in a Fisher College of Science & Mathematics (FCSM) department, please see FCSM's Pre-Physician Assistant Advising.
+If you are majoring in a Fisher College of Science & Mathematics department, please see information about Pre-Physician Assistant Advising offered by that college.

 - completion of a bachelor’s degree, master’s degree or doctoral degree from a regionally

 - completion of a minimum of 800 patient contact hours;

 - completion of 7 prerequisite courses.
 Those courses are: Anatomy and Physiology I